QUnit.test.todo()

 assert (object) A new instance object with the assertion methods

-Use this method to test a unit of code that is still under development (in a “todo” state).
-The “todo” test will pass as long as there is at least one assertion still failing, or if an exception is thrown.
+“Todo” tests will pass as long as there is at least one assertion still failing, or if an exception is thrown.

-You can also use QUnit.module.todo() to manage the “todo” state for all tests within a module at once.
+You can use QUnit.module.todo() to manage the “todo” state for all tests within a module at once.

 Changelog